 Yay!
 Imri has another advocate!
 I think it's running 50/50 now.

 I always keep in mind that the story is set in Middle-earth and not here and now and so things are much different in that world.
 Women's roles are different.
 What Hethlin is doing is extraordinary, what Eowyn did was extraordinary.
 I don't see that Eowyn marrying Faramir and having children is changing her expected life in a radical way.
 She was raised as a princess of Rohan - yes, a shield maiden, but a princess who would have been expected to marry well and have and raise children.
 Going and killing the witch-king was the unexpected, unusual thing and was done out of frustration and longing and anger and lots of different things.
 But I don't think that marrying Faramir (or anyone she loved) is settling for something less than she could have been.
 Not in that culture and not in that time.
 Not in the culture that Tolkien created.

 This is true, though I do think women may feel stifled at times.
 I have tried to indicate in Ultimatums that even Nimrien, a more "proper" sort of woman, has regrets about not being able to take a more open role.
 Though there have always been those throughout history who took it and be damned to anyone who stood in their way.

 By the way, Isabeau, I do like the way you write Aragorn, who is my favorite LOTR character! :)

 I am very glad to hear that, because he is not a very easy one for me to write.
 He doesn't always talk loudly enough.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter six six three zero as a four place number.
+In the field marked validation number, enter one four seven five as a four place number.